 - A drastic low-calorie diet isn’t the key to weight loss.
 Research has shown that the body goes into survival mode when calorie intake drops suddenly.
 Your metabolism will slow down to conserve calories, having the opposite effect of what was intended.

 Pump Iron to Boost the Burn

 Genetics play a major role in how quickly our metabolism converts calories into energy.
 However, building lean muscle mass through activities like strength training will speed up your metabolic rate.
 As we age, we typically store more body fat and less muscle mass, but it’s possible for anybody at any age to counteract that trend through consistent, muscle-building activities.

 Metabolic rate testing is available at The Star and Barry Tobias Health Awareness Center at CentraState Medical Center as part of the hospital’s Live Life Well program.
-The service is open to anyone in the community and costs $59.
+The service is open to anyone in the community.